How Many Home Care Packages Are There in Australia?

 2. Level 2 for low-level care needs

-3. Level 3 for intermediate care needs
+3. Level 3 for intermediate-level care needs

 4. Level 4 for complex care needs